 So let’s include the Money factor and have a look at it to prove that it could save you good money to switch to single socket servers!

 - Scenario A : Small infrastructure, 3 hosts running vSphere Standard only.

-- Scenario B : Advanced Infrastructure, 8 Hosts running vSphere with Operations Manager Enterprise Plus and VSAN advanced.
+- Scenario B : Bigger Infrastructure, 8 Hosts running vSphere with Operations Manager Enterprise Plus and VSAN advanced.